 A Simple Obedience Action Plan

-• Take one obedient step within 24–72 hours
+- Take one step of obedience within the next 24–72 hours.

 Momentum often follows movement.